QubesOS/qubes-doc/configuration/resize-disk-image.md

 ### Private disk image (R3.2)

-1048576 MB is the maximum size which can be assigned to a private storage through Qubes Manager.
+1048576 MB is the maximum size which can be assigned to private storage through Qubes Manager.

 To grow the private disk image of an AppVM beyond this limit, [qvm-grow-private](/doc/dom0-tools/qvm-grow-private/) can be used: